scribewire/barpath/README.md

 ### Console Output

 The technique critique is printed to the console with:
-- Identified technical issues
-- Severity levels (Major, Moderate, Minor)
-- Specific recommendations for improvement
+- Phases timing
+- Critique content

 ## 🎥 Recording Best Practices